Collective epithelial migration mediated by the unbinding of hexatic defects: Results

 As the cellular layer starts remodelling and the defects comprising the quadrupole migrate away from their original position, a solution of the hydrodynamic equations becomes analytically inaccessible, but can be obtained from a numerical integration of the hydrodynamic equations and is displayed in Figs.~\ref{Fig:fig2}a and \ref{Fig:fig2}b, for two different $\alpha_{6}$ values.
-When $\alpha_{6}$ is large and {\em negative}, the quadrupole splits into two $\pm 1/6$ dipoles moving away from each other at an angle of approximatively $5\pi/6$.
-Such a shear deformation is further enhanced by the coupling between hexatic order and flow, which, in a way not dissimilar to flow alignment effects in nematic liquid crystals, drives a rotation of the local orientation~\cite{DeGennes1993}.
-Such a flow-induced rotation, whose handedness depends upon the sign of a material parameter analogous to the flow alignment parameter of nematics, biases the unbinding dynamics of the defect dipoles, thereby setting, in concert with the passive Coulomb-like forces at play, the direction along which the dipoles move away from each other~\cite{Krommydas2023}.
+When $\alpha_{6}$ is large and {\em negative}, the quadrupole splits into two $\pm 1/6$ dipoles moving away from each other at an angle of approximately $5\pi/6$ (see Methods for details).
+Such a shear deformation is further enhanced by the coupling between hexatic order and flow, which, in a way not dissimilar to flow alignment effects in nematic liquid crystals, drives a rotation of the local orientation~\citep{DeGennes1993}.
+This biases the unbinding dynamics of the defect dipoles, thereby setting, in concert with the passive Coulomb-like forces at play, the direction along which the dipoles move away from each other~\citep{Krommydas2023}.
 Finally, switching off active stresses -- i.e. $\alpha_{6}=0$, shown in Fig.~\ref{Fig:fig2}b -- suppresses both defect unbinding and shear.
-Consistently, inverting the direction of active forces from extensile to contractile -- i.e. $\alpha_{6}>0$, see Supplementary Information -- results in a speed up of defects annihilation, hence of the T1 cycle, but never lead to the unbinding of $\pm 1/6$ pairs, thus to the onset of a T1 avalanche.
+Consistently, inverting the direction of active forces from extensile to contractile -- i.e. $\alpha_{6}>0$, see Methods -- results in a speed up of defects annihilation, hence of the T1 cycle, but never lead to the unbinding of $\pm 1/6$ pairs, thus to the onset of cell intercalation.

+We conclude this section by stressing that the scenario emerging from our hydrodynamic analysis, of which Eq.~\eqref{eq:velocity} represents a central outcome, is further corroborated by recent numerical work by Erdemci-Tandogan {\em et al.}~\citep{Manning} and Das {\em et al}.~\citep{MaxBi}, who, using a different cell-resolved model of epithelia -- i.e. the Vertex model~\citep{honda1980} -- showed that the rate of T1 processes enhances the fluidity of tissues.
+Consistently, the speed of the stagnation flow sourced by cell intercalation increases like $\eta^{-1}$, indicating that, the faster cells intercalate, the smaller $\eta$, the more fluid is the epithelial layer.